Lewis Travis: Derby County

 On 27 August 2025, Travis joined Derby County on a four-year contract for an undisclosed fee.
 Travis was reunited with former Blackburn manager John Eustace at Derby.
 On 30 August 2025, Travis made his debut for Derby in a 2–2 league draw at Ipswich Town.
 In his second match for Derby, Travis was named as the new club captain, with Eustace highlighting his leadership qualities as a factor in gaining the role.
+Travis sustained a calf injury in October and spent two-and-a-half months on the sidelines, returning to action in late December 2025.
+Travis made 28 appearances during his first season at Derby County.